There are two formal requirements for getting enrolled in this program:

 The first University degree must be demonstrated by a corresponding certificate from the University where you obtained it.
 That certificate will be part of the documents you need when applying (see Application below).

 Note that, usually, 4 years studies outside the EU are accredited with 180 credit points acc. to the EU scale (ECTS), and 5 years studies outside the EU are accredited with 210 ECTS credit points.
 Since the Master's degree will be confered once you have obtained 300 ECTS credit points, and the Master's program Information and Communications Engineering enables you to obtain 90 credit points only, having less than 210 credit points requires enrolling in additional modules to obtain the missing 30 credit points.
 This will be possible by enrolling in other modules at the University.
-We do, however, also accredit German language courses (acc. to CEFR levels) and professional working experiences for the missing credits.
+We do, however, also accredit professional working experiences and, under certain conditions, German language courses (acc. to CEFR levels) for the missing credits.
 The regulations for additional modules are set out in a document here.

 The English level does not need to be proven by students that graduated from a first program which is taught in English (especially in countries were English is the first language), or who have an University entrance certificate from an English language school.
 Otherwise, the level can be proven by: